-May 12, Wednesday: SMU-in-Taos: May term travel day and arrival, 2-6 p.m.
+May 11, Wednesday: SMU-in-Taos: Travel day and arrival of students for Taos May term (2-6 p.m.).

-May 13.
-Thursday: SMU-in-Taos: First day of classes.
+May 12, Thursday: SMU-in-Taos: First day of classes.

-May 14, Friday: SMU-in-Taos: Last day to enroll, add courses and drop courses without grade record or tuition billing.
-Permission of Taos Program required for all enrollments.
+May 13, Friday: SMU-in-Taos: Last day to enroll, add courses and drop courses without grade record or tuition billing.
+Permission of Taos program required for all enrollments.

-May 29, Saturday: SMU-in-Taos: May term examinations.
+May 28, Saturday: SMU-in-Taos: May term examinations.

-May 30, Sunday: SMU-in-Taos: May term departure.
+May 29, Sunday: SMU-in-Taos: Departure of May term students.